 Things to Do

-Visit Ethosha National Park: Ethosha National Park is one of the best places in Southern Africa for a safari, in my personal opinion.
+Visit Etosha National Park: Etosha National Park is one of the best places in southern Africa for a safari, in my personal opinion.
 It was incorporated in 1907 and spans 8,600 square miles.
-You are more likely to spot animals here than other national parks due to its structure in nature - the park is partially a massive salt pan and experiences low rainfall so visibility is good.
-Rent a vehicle or camper and camp at Okaukuejo camp within the park limits.
+You are more likely to spot animals here than other national parks due to its structure in nature - the park is partially a massive salt pan and experiences low rainfall, so visibility is good.
+Rent a vehicle or camper and camp at Okaukuejo Camp within the park limits.

 Animal Sightings: Try saying the following in one breathe - oryx, brown hyena, jackals, flamingos, springbok, dolphins, whales, penguins, horses, zebra, snakes, hyena, springbok, white mongooses, cheetah, gemsbok.
-Yes, these are the animals that are waiting for you at Namibia.
-Go to Namibia for the adventurous activities, natural beauty, and value for money, but stay for the animal sightings.
+Yes, these are the animals that are waiting for you in Namibia.
+Go to Namibia for the adventurous activities, natural beauty, and value for your money, but also stay for the animal sightings.